 What About Rest Days?

-Rest days contribute a load of zero — and that zero matters.
-The EWMA includes rest days in its calculation, which naturally lowers your acute load and gives your body credit for recovery.
+Rest days contribute a load of zero, and that zero matters.
+The moving average includes rest days in its calculation, which lowers your recent load and gives your body credit for recovery.
 Taking a rest day isn’t just “not training.”
-It’s actively bringing your load ratio back toward the safe zone.
+It’s lowering the load you carry into the next run, and it’s what makes room for the next hard one.

 This is why Pacewright mandates minimum rest days.
 They’re not wasted time — they’re load management.